-If hanger steaks aren't available where you are, you might want to try this recipe with a flank or skirt steak.
+If hanger steak isn't available where you are, you might want to try this recipe with a flank or skirt steak.

-Hanger steaks are sold either whole, looking somewhat like a "V", or trimmed of the center gristle, in which case they resemble a tenderloin.
+Hanger steak is sold either whole, looking somewhat like a "V", or trimmed of the center gristle, in which case they resemble a tenderloin.
 If you get a whole piece, make sure to cut away and discard the center main gristle that connects the 2 tenderloin-ish pieces.

 - 1 Tbsp canola or other high smoke point cooking oil